nayere6342/apcsa-freedom-project/blog/entry01.md

 ### **Design Process:**

-The first thing that happeneds is creating a class that handles GUI.
+The first thing that happens is creating a class that handles GUI.
 In this case using `tkinter` _`Tk()` for short_ in `window = Tk()`.
 After that, I have to give the window a name here this window's name is _"new pygame window"_ which has a fixed size so that the user can't control the window size by `window.title("new pygame window"), window.resizable(False, False)`.
-Once that is all done, the score is set to a value `0` then displayed onto the sceen
+Once that is all done, the score is set to a value `0` then displayed onto the screen

 ### **Challenges & Takeaways:**